ReactVT/react-vt/README.md

 3. To create a test:
     1. Select target
         * Node: Selected tree node, which refers to a component
-        * Component: Specify a component o test the number of components (length) or a particular component (index)
+        * Component: Specify a component to test the number of components (length) or a particular component (index)
         * ID: Select an element by ID to test text content
         * Class: Select elements by class to test the number of elements that match the className (length) or a particular element of the class (index)
         * Tag: Select a tag type to select elements that are not categorized as class or ID